junsklee/cubrid-testtools/CTP/builder_tester/docs/wal/OPERATIONS.md

 - Remove stale lock (if safe): `rm profiles/wal/.lock`
 - **Warning:** Only remove lock if you're certain no other process is using it

+**Note:** Stale `.lock` files are safe - the implementation relies on `tryLock()` result, not file existence.
+If a process is SIGKILLed, the OS releases the lock automatically, but the file may remain.

+### Legacy WAL Files

+**Symptom:** Old `test_stats.jl.gz` files present

+**Behavior:**
+- Legacy gzipped WAL files are automatically detected and replayed once on startup
+- After replay, legacy file is renamed to `.legacy` to prevent double-replay
+- Both gzipped and plaintext formats are supported during replay

+**Cleanup:**
+- Safe to delete `.legacy` files after verification
+- Old format files are automatically migrated to new segmented format

 ## Maintenance

 ### Regular Checks